 There are about 70 floating islands and they are quite big – several families can live on one island!

 The children attend the local school (on one of the floating islands) and after graduating many of them move to the mainland to attend college.

 Amongst the islands is an island called Uros Khantati, where we stayed overnight and experienced a homestay.

 Stepping off the boat and onto the island, it does sink a little bit – it kind of felt like being on a bouncy castle or a big waterbed!

 I remember thinking what if the island collapses when I stand on it – it was only made of reed after all!!
 Of course this will not happen though!

-Living on the islands can be hard work: regular upkeep of the islands is needed and new layers of reeds are added every few weeks as the bottom layers start to decompose in the water (during the wet season this needs to be done every week though as the reeds rot quicker).
+Living on the islands can be hard work: regular upkeep of the islands is needed and new layers of reeds are added every few weeks as the bottom layers start to decompose in the water.

 Many of the locals on the floating islands will speak only Aymara or Quechua, although the ones working more with the tourists will speak Spanish and some English.

 The locals are very friendly and smiley, a little bit shy but so welcoming and happy to have visitors learn about their culture.

 How To Get To Lake Titicaca’s Floating Islands